 This kitty will have medium to long, full coats of shaggy fur.
 Maine Coons developed extra thick coats with double layers to survive freezing weather.
 Mixed breeds may have thinner coats that are not quite as long.
 Regardless of what other breed is involved, any cat mixed with a Maine Coon will be very hairy.
 Though their fur may seem thick and rugged, it will be incredibly soft and silky to the touch, especially with proper grooming.

 Coat patterns can come in any of the five Tabby variations: classic, mackerel, ticked, spotted, or patched.
 Most have a distinctive M-shaped pattern on their forehead.
-The ticked Tabby Maine Coon may look less like a Tabby because they may not have a lot of spots or stripes other than on their legs and heads.
-Coat color can vary and includes almost every color of fur one can imagine.
+The ticked Tabby Maine Coon may look less like a Tabby because they often do not have a lot of spots or stripes.

 - Silver Blue